Rajpratik71/zfs_wiki/Debian-Stretch-Root-on-ZFS.md

           -o feature@large_blocks=enabled \
           -o feature@lz4_compress=enabled \
           -o feature@spacemap_histogram=enabled \
+          -o feature@userobj_accounting=enabled \
-          -O acltype=posixacl -O canmount=off -O compression=lz4 \
+          -O acltype=posixacl -O canmount=off -O compression=lz4 -O devices=off \
           -O normalization=formD -O relatime=on -O xattr=sa \
           -O mountpoint=/ -R /mnt \
+          bpool /dev/disk/by-id/scsi-SATA_disk1-part3

+You should not need to customize any of the options for the boot pool.

+GRUB does not support all of the zpool features.
+See `spa_feature_names` in [grub-core/fs/zfs/zfs.c](http://git.savannah.gnu.org/cgit/grub.git/tree/grub-core/fs/zfs/zfs.c#n276).
+This step creates a separate boot pool for `/boot` with the features limited to only those that GRUB supports, allowing the root pool to use any/all features.
+Note that GRUB opens the pool read-only, so all read-only compatible features are "supported" by GRUB.

+**Hints:**
+* If you are creating a mirror or raidz topology, create the pool using `zpool create ... rpool mirror /dev/disk/by-id/scsi-SATA_disk1-part3 /dev/disk/by-id/scsi-SATA_disk2-part3` (or replace `mirror` with `raidz`, `raidz2`, or `raidz3` and list the partitions from additional disks).
+* The pool name is arbitrary.
+If changed, the new name must be used consistently.
+The `bpool` convention originated in this HOWTO.

+2.4  Create the root pool:

+Choose one of the following options:

+2.4a  Unencrypted:

+    # zpool create -o ashift=12 \
+          -O acltype=posixacl -O canmount=off -O compression=lz4 \
+          -O dnodesize=auto -O normalization=formD -O relatime=on -O xattr=sa \
+          -O mountpoint=/ -R /mnt \
           rpool /dev/disk/by-id/scsi-SATA_disk1-part4

+2.4b  LUKS:

+    # apt install --yes cryptsetup
+    # cryptsetup luksFormat -c aes-xts-plain64 -s 256 -h sha256 \
+          /dev/disk/by-id/scsi-SATA_disk1-part4
+    # cryptsetup luksOpen /dev/disk/by-id/scsi-SATA_disk1-part4 luks1
+    # zpool create -o ashift=12 \
+          -O acltype=posixacl -O canmount=off -O compression=lz4 \
+          -O dnodesize=auto -O normalization=formD -O relatime=on -O xattr=sa \
+          -O mountpoint=/ -R /mnt \
+          rpool /dev/mapper/luks1

 * The use of `ashift=12` is recommended here because many drives today have 4KiB (or larger) physical sectors, even though they present 512B logical sectors.
 Also, a future replacement drive may have 4KiB physical sectors (in which case `ashift=12` is desirable) or 4KiB logical sectors (in which case `ashift=12` is required).
-* GRUB does not support all of the zpool features.
-See `spa_feature_names` in [grub-core/fs/zfs/zfs.c](http://git.savannah.gnu.org/cgit/grub.git/tree/grub-core/fs/zfs/zfs.c#n276).
-This step creates a separate boot pool for `/boot` with the features limited to only those that GRUB supports, allowing the root pool to use any/all features.
-Note that GRUB opens the pool read-only, so all read-only compatible features are "supported" by GRUB.
 * Setting `-O acltype=posixacl` enables POSIX ACLs globally.
 If you do not want this, remove that option, but later add `-o acltype=posixacl` (note: lowercase "o") to the `zfs create` for `/var/log`, as [journald requires ACLs](https://askubuntu.com/questions/970886/journalctl-says-failed-to-search-journal-acl-operation-not-supported)
 * Setting `normalization=formD` eliminates some corner cases relating to UTF-8 filename normalization.
 It also implies `utf8only=on`, which means that only UTF-8 filenames are allowed.
 If you care to support non-UTF-8 filenames, do not use this option.
 For a discussion of why requiring UTF-8 filenames may be a bad idea, see [The problems with enforced UTF-8 only filenames](http://utcc.utoronto.ca/~cks/space/blog/linux/ForcedUTF8Filenames).
 * Setting `relatime=on` is a middle ground between classic POSIX `atime` behavior (with its significant performance impact) and `atime=off` (which provides the best performance by completely disabling atime updates).
 Since Linux 2.6.30, `relatime` has been the default for other filesystems.
 See [RedHat's documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/power_management_guide/relatime) for further information.
 * Setting `xattr=sa` [vastly improves the performance of extended attributes](https://github.com/zfsonlinux/zfs/commit/82a37189aac955c81a59a5ecc3400475adb56355).
 Inside ZFS, extended attributes are used to implement POSIX ACLs.
 Extended attributes can also be used by user-space applications.
 [They are used by some desktop GUI applications.](https://en.wikipedia.org/wiki/Extended_file_attributes#Linux) [They can be used by Samba to store Windows ACLs and DOS attributes; they are required for a Samba Active Directory domain controller.](https://wiki.samba.org/index.php/Setting_up_a_Share_Using_Windows_ACLs) Note that [`xattr=sa` is Linux-specific.](http://open-zfs.org/wiki/Platform_code_differences) If you move your `xattr=sa` pool to another OpenZFS implementation besides ZFS-on-Linux, extended attributes will not be readable (though your data will be).
 If portability of extended attributes is important to you, omit the `-O xattr=sa` above.
 Even if you do not want `xattr=sa` for the whole pool, it is probably fine to use it for `/var/log`.
 * Make sure to include the `-part4` portion of the drive path.
 If you forget that, you are specifying the whole disk, which ZFS will then re-partition, and you will lose the bootloader partition(s).
+* For LUKS, the key size chosen is 256 bits.
+However, XTS mode requires two keys, so the LUKS key is split in half.
+Thus, `-s 256` means AES-128, which is the LUKS and Ubuntu default.
+* Your passphrase will likely be the weakest link.
+Choose wisely.
+See [section 5 of the cryptsetup FAQ](https://gitlab.com/cryptsetup/cryptsetup/wikis/FrequentlyAskedQuestions#5-security-aspects) for guidance.

 **Hints:**
 * If you are creating a mirror or raidz topology, create the pool using `zpool create ... rpool mirror /dev/disk/by-id/scsi-SATA_disk1-part4 /dev/disk/by-id/scsi-SATA_disk2-part4` (or replace `mirror` with `raidz`, `raidz2`, or `raidz3` and list the partitions from additional disks).
+For LUKS, use `/dev/mapper/luks1`, `/dev/mapper/luks2`, etc., which you will have to create using `cryptsetup`.
 * The pool name is arbitrary.
+If changed, the new name must be used consistently.
 On systems that can automatically install to ZFS, the root pool is named `rpool` by default.

 ## Step 3: System Installation

-3.1  Create a filesystem dataset to act as a container:
+3.1  Create filesystem datasets to act as containers:

     # zfs create -o canmount=off -o mountpoint=none rpool/ROOT
+    # zfs create -o canmount=off -o mountpoint=none bpool/BOOT

 On Solaris systems, the root filesystem is cloned and the suffix is incremented for major system changes through `pkg image-update` or `beadm`.
 Similar functionality for APT is possible but currently unimplemented.
 Even without such a tool, it can still be used for manually created clones.

-3.2  Create a filesystem dataset for the root filesystem:
+3.2  Create filesystem datasets for the root and boot filesystems:

     # zfs create -o canmount=noauto -o mountpoint=/ rpool/ROOT/debian
     # zfs mount rpool/ROOT/debian

-    # zpool set bootfs=rpool/ROOT/debian rpool
+    # zfs create -o canmount=noauto -o mountpoint=/boot bpool/BOOT/debian
+    # zfs mount bpool/BOOT/debian

 With ZFS, it is not normally necessary to use a mount command (either `mount` or `zfs mount`).
 This situation is an exception because of `canmount=noauto`.